 When discussing weight loss, there is an important distinction to be made between white fat cells and brown fat cells.
 White fat cells store excess calories, and commonly accumulates on the hips, stomach, and thighs.
 Having a lot of white fat cells on the body is generally considered to be unhealthy.
 On the other hand, brown fat cells actually burn energy instead of storing it, and play a vital role in weight loss.
 Brown fat cells have a very high concentration of mitochondria, which allows them to turn energy directly into heat.

 Continuing to eat unhealthy foods and maintaining an unbalanced diet will ruin any potential weight loss effects that CBD may provide.
-However, when used in conjunction with a healthy diet and a good amount of exercise, CBD shows promise in influencing weight loss.
+And even though you can mix CBD and alcohol, heavy drinking can be a big factor with those struggling with their weight.
+The bottom line is that when used in conjunction with a healthy diet and a good amount of exercise, CBD shows promise in influencing weight loss.

 What to Look For in a Good CBD Oil